russross/s3fslite/README.md

     sudo s3fs <bucket> <mountpoint> -o attr_cache=/var/cache/s3fs -o allow_other

-This mounts the file system with a file cache and allows all users of the local machine to use the mount.
+This mounts the file system with the attribute cache database in `/var/cache/s3fs` and allows all users of the local machine to use the mount.

 You should now be able to use it like a normal file system, subject to some limitations discussed below.